-Frederick Hertz is an attorney and mediator in the San Francisco Bay
+Frederick Hertz is an attorney and mediator with offices in Oakland and

 co-ownerships, and domestic partnership dissolutions, and the related

 aspects of property and financial disputes between unmarried couples,

 both same-sex and opposite-sex, as well as purchase & sale and ownership

 of real property matters.
 Mr. Hertz’ legal practice is now limited to